 Your local NCWorks Career Center provides training assistance that helps job seekers access employment, education, training, and support services to succeed in the labor market.
 This program also matches employers with the skilled workers they need to compete in the global economy.

-This program offers training services for individuals who may need training or re-training to enter or re-enter the labor market.
+This program offers training services for individuals who may need training for the labor market.
 Those served include:

 For more information about how to apply for Training Assistance, check out the ECWDB Adult and Dislocated Worker Orientation video.